francescoraves483/LTNT/README.md

 cd LTNT
 cd LTNT_Test_Manager
 ```
-Compile the test manager:
+After cloning the repository and moving to the right directory, compile the test manager:
 ```
 make compileAPU
 ```
 This will produce the LTNT test manager binary file (called `LTNT_test_manager`).
-Transfer this file, using for instance SCP, to both the boards, and place it inside `/root/LTNT` (after creating the LTNT folder with `cd /root && mkdir LTNT`).
+Transfer this file, using for instance SCP, to both the boards, and place it inside `/root/LTNT` (after creating the LTNT folder, for instance by executing `cd /root && mkdir LTNT` inside an active SSH connection with the boards).

 Transfer also the `LTNT.ini` configuration file to the master board (**it is required only on the master board**), inside the same folder in which the `LTNT_test_manager` executable is placed.

-Remember to launch `chmod +x <executable name>` for both the `LaTe` and `LTNT_test_manager` binary files to enable their execution.
+Remember to launch `chmod +x <executable name>` for both the `LaTe` and `LTNT_test_manager` binary files, after transferring them to the boards (and connecting to the devices via SSH), to enable their execution.

 The last step is the configuration of the LTNT test manager as an OpenWrt service on the slave.
 Transfer the following files (found inside this repository) to the slave board:

-- "Slave files/openwrt_config/etc/config/LTNT_test_manager_slave" to be placed inside "/etc/config"
+- "Slave_files/openwrt_config/etc/config/LTNT_test_manager_slave" to be placed inside "/etc/config"
-- "Slave files/openwrt_config/etc/init.d/LTNT_test_manager_slave" to be placed inside "/etc/init.d"
+- "Slave_files/openwrt_config/etc/init.d/LTNT_test_manager_slave" to be placed inside "/etc/init.d"

-Then, on the slave board, enable the execution of the file inside "init.d":
+Then, **after connecting to the slave board**, enable the execution of the file inside "init.d":
 ```
 chmod +x /etc/init.d/LTNT_test_manager_slave
 ```